openstack/ironic-specs/specs/approved/support-intel-speed-select.rst

 ===============

 Intel SST-PP can be set over IPMI.
-Each configuration level has its own hexa raw code that server understands.
+Each configuration level has its own hexa raw code that the server understands.
 Ironic sends this code to the server via IPMI to set the desired SST-PP level.

 We will map these configurations to traits that Ironic understands.